-While you are spending some time on the beautiful island of Koh Tao you will see all the travel agencies offering various snorkeling tours.
+While you are spending some time on the beautiful island of Koh Tao you will see all the travel agencies offering various Koh Tao snorkeling tours.
 This is one of the more popular things to do in Koh Tao.
-Though be aware it is definitely more on the family-friendly activity side than backpacker adventurous side.
+Though be aware it is definitely more on the family-friendly activity side than the backpacker adventurous side.

 This is due to the majority of travelers in Thailand who make their way to Koh Tao generally do so to get PADI certified.
 Koh Tao is both an underwater paradise and one of the cheapest places in the world to become qualified.
 As a result, the majority of backpackers will come here to go diving rather than snorkeling.